Imzeee/Post_Office/README.md

 * window_B: time of the service = 150s, max queue length = 10
 * window_C: time of the service = 100s, max queue length = 15

-Short information is written when client chooses particular queue.
+Short information is written on the console when client chooses particular queue.

 When all clients are served, program prints statistics.